Healthy Homemade Ham & Cheese Hot Pockets

-I’m afraid I can’t lay any claim to fame for these homemade Freezer-Friendly Ham & Swiss Pockets…
+I’m afraid I can’t lay any claim to fame for these homemade ham & cheese hot pockets…

-I’m not even sure I can say that I’ve ever eaten the “original” commercial item that these little hot pockets are based one, so I am entirely unable to tell you whether these taste anything like their store-bought relatives or not.
+I’m not even sure I can say that I’ve ever eaten the “original” commercial item that these little hot pockets are based on, so I am entirely unable to tell you whether these taste anything like their store-bought relatives or not.

 What I CAN tell you is that these are a slightly modified version of a delightful recipe I found on Dessert Now Dinner Later for Ham and Cheese Pockets.

-And after a very insightful article from Cook’s Illustrated regarding refreezing puff pastry dough, and a couple test runs in my freezer, I am happy to report that these homemade hot pockets work wonderfully as a freezer meal!!
+And after a very insightful article from Cook’s Illustrated regarding refreezing puff pastry dough, and a couple of test runs in my freezer, I am happy to report that these homemade ham and cheese puff pastry pockets work wonderfully as a freezer meal!!

 There really isn’t even much of a “recipe” per se.

 To make your own homemade puff pastry version of Ham & Cheese Hot Pockets, you’ll want some puff pastry, sliced cheese, thin-sliced deli meat and mustard (I happen to like honey dijon for this).

 To start, you’ll need to thaw your puff pastry per the box instructions.
-Then open each sheet, being careful not to crack the seams, and cut into four squares.
+Then open each sheet, being careful not to crack the seams, and cut it into four squares.

 Prepare an egg wash by cracking one egg into a small bowl, and mixing it with 1 tablespoon of water, then set your egg wash aside.
 We’ll get back to it in just a moment.